zhdkirill/devops-test-task/app/README.md

 # ERVCP

-ERVCP is a first, one-of-a-kind Enterprise-Ready Visitor Counting Platform.
+ERVCP is a first in it's class, one of a kind Enterprise-Ready Visitor Counting Platform.
 Every time someone visits your website, the counter goes up.

 ## Dependencies

+This application is written in [Go](https://golang.org/).
+Supported version is `1.12`.

-This application uses Redis to store the data.
+This application uses [Redis](https://redis.io/) to store the data.
 Supported version is `5.0`.

 ## Configuring